 - Leg Pain

-How are Degenerative Disc Disease diagnosed?
+How Is Degenerative Disc Disease Diagnosed?

 Your physician may initially request an x-ray of the spine that can readily demonstrate a degenerative level as the disc height has decreased.
 In order to see more specific details of the soft tissue involvement, an MRI – or magnetic resonance imaging of the spine may be needed.

-How is Degenerative Disc Disease Treated?
+Degenerative Disc Disease Treatment

 Medication and epidural shots can often decrease inflammation of the soft tissues or nerves and be very effective if combined with physical therapy.

 If symptoms persist then it may be necessary to offer a surgical intervention such as a spinal decompression or removal of excess bone or osteophytes and opening up the space with removal of damaged ligaments such as the ligamentum flavum.